 The Secret Garden by Frances Hodson Burnett

 Classic children’s fiction set in Yorkshire, England.
 Mary Lennox is sent to live in a strange house on the moors with her uncle.
-In the grounds there is on overgrown garden surrounded by high walls.
+In the grounds, there is an overgrown garden surrounded by high walls.
 Once she finds her way in Mary is determined to bring the garden back to life in this enchanting story.

 The Dark is Rising by Susan Cooper